antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_2/signal/README.md

 ```

-> `Workflow.await` will block the current Workflow Execution until the provided unblock condition is evaluated to true.
+> `Workflow.await` blocks the current Workflow Execution until the provided unblock condition is evaluated to true.
 The method accepts a timer too, to unblock after the provided duration.
 E.g.:
 > - `Workflow.await(Duration.ofDays(5), () -> this.transferStatus != TransferStatus.ApprovalRequired);`
 > - `Workflow.await(Duration.ofSeconds(30), () -> this.transferStatus != TransferStatus.ApprovalRequired);`